rayxcast/rayxcast/README.md

 ## Software Engineer | Applied AI & Backend Systems | Production Infrastructure

-I design and build production-grade software systems that integrate AI capabilities into reliable, observable, and cost-efficient architectures.
+I design and build production-grade software systems that integrate AI/ML capabilities into reliable, observable, and cost-efficient architectures.

 My focus is not just on model integration, but on building scalable backend systems that operate predictably under real-world load.